 ➥ Tip!
 Refine or expand your search.
 Authors are sometimes listed as 'Smith, J. K.' instead of 'Smith, John' so it is useful to search for last names only.
 Note this is currently a simple phrase search.

-Deep Convolutional Mixture Density Network (DCMDN) estimates probabilistic photometric redshift directly from multi-band imaging data by combining a version of a deep convolutional network is combined with a mixture density network.
+Deep Convolutional Mixture Density Network (DCMDN) estimates probabilistic photometric redshift directly from multi-band imaging data by combining a version of a deep convolutional network with a mixture density network.
 The estimates are expressed as Gaussian mixture models representing the probability density functions (PDFs) in the redshift space.
 In addition to the traditional scores, the continuous ranked probability score (CRPS) and the probability integral transform (PIT) are applied as performance criteria.
 DCMDN is able to predict redshift PDFs independently from the type of source, e.g. galaxies, quasars or stars and renders pre-classification of objects and feature extraction unnecessary; the method is extremely general and allows the solving of any kind of probabilistic regression problems based on imaging data, such as estimating metallicity or star formation rate in galaxies.